Welcome to 𝓔𝓿𝓸Sem

 If you wish to know more about 𝓔𝓿𝓸Sem — why and how it was created, or how to read its graphs and tables — you can read our paper:

 Mathieu Dehouck, Alexandre François, Siva Kalyan, Martial Pastor & David Kletz.
-(2023) 𝓔𝓿𝓸Sem: A database of polysemous cognate sets.
+(2023) pdf 𝓔𝓿𝓸Sem: A database of polysemous cognate sets.
 In Nina Tahmasebi et al. (conv.), Proceedings of the 4th Workshop on Computational Approaches to Historical Language Change, 66–75.
 Singapore.
 Association for Computational Linguistics.